Sov-Nation/dd_knockout/README.md

-# fxserver-esx_boilerplate
+# dd_knockout
-FXServer ESX Boilerplate

-This a sample script for es_extended
+knockout script built on the foundations of player knockout